-The number of poisonous plants commonly found growing wild along the road or even in people's yards is breathtaking.
-Who should find this fact concerning?
-Well, if you have children (or dogs or other pets), access to these plants puts them at risk.
+The number of poisonous plants commonly found growing wild along the road or planted in people's yards is breathtaking.
+If you have children (or dogs or other pets), access to these plants puts them at risk.
 Young children are constantly tempted to put objects in their mouths; colorful berries are particularly tempting.
-Even older kids, driven by curiosity (and perhaps inspired by something they saw on TV or the web) or urged on in a dare, have been known to ingest plants that turn out to be toxic.
+Even older kids, driven by curiosity (and perhaps inspired by something they saw on TV or the web) or urged on in a dare, have been known to eat plants that turn out to be toxic.

 So many plants are at least mildly toxic, meaning that they may at most give you a tummy ache if you eat too much of them, that it would be impractical to list them all.
 But for the sake of yard safety, it's a good idea for North Americans to learn about some of the most poisonous plants they're likely to encounter.
 These are the plants that are toxic enough to be lethal or to cause serious health problems if eaten in sufficient amounts).

-- To draw special attention to those that pose the greatest danger to children, because their colorful berries are easily accessible and serve as a magnet for young mouths.
-By contrast, while daffodil plants (to cite one example) are, in fact, poisonous, it is the underground bulb that is toxic (and young children are unlikely to dig it up and eat it).
+Those bearing colorful berries that are easily accessible pose the greatest danger to curious children.
+By contrast, while daffodil plants, for example, are poisonous, it's the underground bulb that's toxic (and young children are unlikely to dig it up and eat it).

-I will begin with the poisonous plant in my first picture, pokeweed (Phytolacca americana).
-Because this plant was featured in Tony Joe White's popular 1968 song, "Polk Salad Annie," many people have become aware that pokeweed, or simply "poke" (variant, "polk") has traditionally been eaten in parts of the southern United States.
+Because pokeweed (Phytolacca americana) was featured in Tony Joe White's popular 1968 song, "Polk Salad Annie," many people have become aware that pokeweed (or simply "poke") has traditionally been eaten in parts of the southern United States.
 Despite the song title, the more proper way to spell the dish in question is "poke sallet."
-That is because it is not a salad but rather greens harvested from a young pokeweed plant and cooked, as you would spinach.
+That's because it's not a salad but rather greens harvested from a young pokeweed plant and cooked, as you would spinach.